 The chemical used to create Teflon coating can start deteriorating when the coating is exposed to oven temperatures.
 Teflon cookware contains harmful chemicals including fluoropolymers and polytetrafluoroethylene.
 While this type of cookware is safe for use on your stovetop they can emit toxic fumes in higher temperatures.
 At five hundred degrees the nonstick coating will start to deteriorate, releasing these harmful fumes.

-When it comes to what cookware brands can go in the oven, the answer isn’t always clear.
+When it comes to what Cookware brands which Are Oven-Friendly can go in the oven, the answer isn’t always clear.
 Most buyers forget to consider the lids and handles.
 Or just don’t realize that just because a pot or pan is labeled as oven safe doesn’t mean it can handle all oven temperatures.
 To sum it up,

 Staub, Anolon, Emeril, Circulon, Calphalon and some of Crofton’s cookware is oven safe.
 Orgreenic cookware is not.
 You can also run into this issue with some of Crofton’s cookware.
 So it’s important that you read the included instructions manual that comes with your new cookware, before use.